alttch/eva3/doc/sysapi.rst

 If authentication token is specified, the function will check it and return token information if it is valid.

+If both token and credentials (user or API key) are specified, the function will return the token to normal mode.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/jrpc/sysapi/login.req-jrpc
     :response: http-examples/jrpc/sysapi/login.resp-jrpc